bronzeRaf/generos/README.md

 ```

 You are done!

-REMEBER!
+REMEMBER!
 You will also need to install a ROS2 in your system to test your generated package, but you still can generate them...
-You can Find ROS2 [here](https://index.ros.org/doc/ros2/Installation/Crystal/Linux-Install-Binary/).
+You can find ROS2 [here](https://index.ros.org/doc/ros2/Installation/Crystal/Linux-Install-Binary/).

-### Automatic Install
+### Manual Install
 If you want to manually install Generos make sure that you know what you are doing
 A Linux distribution is required to use Generos but Ubuntu 18.04 is recommended.
 Install: